An increasing number of businesses are leveraging SOAR to improve the effectiveness of their cyber security operations.

 SOAR also enables security teams to automate incident response procedures (known as playbooks).
 Automated responses could include blocking an IP address on a firewall or IDS system, suspending user accounts or quarantining infected endpoints from a network.

-4. Improves reporting and knowledge capture
+4. Streamlining reporting and knowledge capture

 In many cyber security operations centres, frontline workers can spend a disproportionate amount of time managing cases, journaling, creating reports and documenting incident response procedures.
 By aggregating intelligence from a wide range of sources and presenting this information via visual, custom-built dashboards, SOAR can help organisations to reduce paperwork whilst improving communication between the C-suite and the frontline.